How To Restore Vm From Backup

 A snapshot backup is a type of incremental backup that takes a snapshot of your VM at a specific point in time.
 This type of backup is fast and uses less storage space than a full backup.

-See also How To Backup Voicemails
+See also How To Get Backup iPhone

 How to Restore a Virtual Machine